Crash0015/hello-world-python/README.md

 ## Steps to Run the Project

+1. Open a terminal (such as Command Prompt on Windows or Terminal on macOS)

-1. Pull the Docker image from Docker Hub:
+2. Pull the Docker image from Docker Hub:

 docker pull krash97/primer-proyecto

-2. Run the container:
+3. Run the container:

 docker run krash97/primer-proyecto